TomCarlson-NTAC/ndr-tests/ndr-test.md

  Note that external schema documents (i.e., non-NIEM-conformant schema documents) do not need to obey the rules set forth in this section.
 So long as schema components from external schema documents are adapted for use with NIEM according to the modeling rules in [Section 10.2.3, _External adapter types and external components_, below](#external-adapter-types-and-external-components), they may be used as they appear in the external standard, even if the schema components themselves violate the rules for NIEM-conformant schemas.

- The following sections are broken down in the order provided by [XML Schema Structures](#Appendix-A-References)     <a target="_blank" href="http://www.w3.org/TR/2004/REC-xmlschema-1-20041028/#concepts-data-model">Section 2.2, _XML Schema Abstract Data Model_</a>, followed by a section on a schema document as a whole and a section on schema namespaces and assembly:
+ The following sections are broken down in the order provided by [XML Schema Structures](#Appendix-A-References)     [Section 2.2, _XML Schema Abstract Data Model_](http://www.w3.org/TR/2004/REC-xmlschema-1-20041028/#concepts-data-model), followed by a section on a schema document as a whole and a section on schema namespaces and assembly:

 - [Section 9.1, _Type definition components_](#type-definition-components)
 - [Section 9.2, _Declaration components_](#declaration-components)